 renewable sources (1)

-At RLAM our long-term investment approach, coupled with a relentless focus on maximising value, means that Responsible Property Investment (RPI) has become integral to our mindset.
+At Royal London Asset Management our long-term investment approach, coupled with a relentless focus on maximising value, means that Responsible Property Investment (RPI) is integral to our mindset.

 Our RPI journey

 Since our first environmental policy in 2007, we have continued to strengthen our commitment to integrating Environmental, Social and Governance (ESG) issues within our approach to property investment.

 Our RPI Reports provide an update of overall performance against previous RPI strategies, and lay out our objectives for investors and stakeholders, including the new portfolio targets that are aligned to our previously identified material RPI issues.